-The New Crops Project is designed to increase the availability of local, hard-to-find foods such as: quinoa, spelt, currants, sea buckthorn, and herbs such as nettle and burdock, and many more.
-In doing this, SFA hopes to help guarantee a market for farmers while increasing the variety of Minnesota grown foods available to consumers.
+Crops featured in this ongoing project include garlic, medicinal and culinary herbs, quinoa, spelt, currants, sea buckthorn, and many more.
+In doing this, SFA hopes to build a market for farmers while increasing the variety of Upper Midwest-grown foods available to consumers.

 What are the goals of the New Crops Project?